 Place at its most general refers to three main components:

 - location - where it is on a map, e.g. an area, city, town, or village

 - locale - the material social setting, e.g. workplaces, neighbourhoods, churches

 - a sense of a place - how we feel emotionally about a location or locale.

 Taken together it can be an idea of identity and belonging, both physically and culturally, and allows some to define the special quality of a place.

-Place based interventions are not simply a local version of a macro approach, they often aim to tackle an inequality or disadvantage too.
-In this way, place based interventions can accelerate the development of a more robust local ecosystem, identifying and unlocking capability while removing systematic weaknesses.
+Place-based interventions work with those based in a locality to design initiatives that are complementary and specialised.
+They are not regional level initiatives just happening in a community; they are tailored to that place, and they aim to tackle an inequality or disparity to accelerate the development of a more robust local ecosystem, identifying and unlocking capability while removing systematic weaknesses.